KK Crvena zvezda: 1945–1968: Early years and ten consecutive championship titles

 The club was founded on 4 March 1945, as a basketball section of the Crvena zvezda Sports Society.
 By winning the first of ten consecutive championship titles after the Second World War, the golden age of Crvena zvezda began.
 No domestic national selection could be imagined without seven or eight Zvezda's players and the first five featured Nebojša Popović, Tullio Rochlitzer, Aleksandar Gec, Ladislav Demšar, and Srđan Kalember.
 They first played in an open-air court at the Kalemegdan fortress.

 1968–1972: Return to success

 That long-awaited eleventh title was won in the 1968–69 season, when Crvena zvezda won all six games against Jugoplastika, Zadar and Partizan, therefore proving to be better than all three fierce rivals.
-Led by Vladimir Cvetković, the title was won by Dragan Kapičić, Zoran Lazarević, Ivan Sarjanović, Ljubodrag Simonović, Srđan Skulić, Zoran Slavnić, Tihomir Pavlović, Nemanja Đurić, Miroslav Todosijević, Dragiša Vučinić and Dubravko Kapetanović.
+Led by Vladimir Cvetković, the title was won by Dragan Kapičić, Zoran Lazarević, Ivan Sarjanović, Ljubodrag Simonović, Srđan Škulić, Zoran Slavnić, Tihomir Pavlović, Nemanja Đurić, Miroslav Todosijević, Dragiša Vučinić and Dubravko Kapetanović.
 At that time, they were the youngest championship-winning team in Yugoslavian basketball.
 The twelfth title was won in the 1971–72 season.
 In the 1970s the club won the Yugoslav Cup three times, and most of the work in those years was done by Slavnić, Simonović, Kapičić, Vučinić, and Živković.
 This generation of players won two national championships and three national cups.